 Looking to improve your job prospects at home?
 You’re not alone.
 Due to the coronavirus, careers have stalled or stopped completely.
 The current amount of people out of work and stuck at home is astronomical.
 We won’t be staying home forever, and when restrictions are finally eased, all of those people claiming unemployment will be filling out job applications.
 If you’re one of them, you might be wondering how to make sure you can be in front of the pack of your competition.
-Usually our tips include volunteering and internships, but those are on hold right now.
+Usually, our tips include volunteering and internships, but those are on hold right now.
 So how do you get ahead while staying inside?
-We break down what you can do at home for those with lots of time on their hands to those with only five minutes to spare!
+We break down what you can do at home, from opportunities for those with lots of time on their hands to those with only five minutes to spare!

 Before You Do Anything, Make a Plan

 Identify gaps in your skills – and then address them.
 How do you know what skills you’re missing if you don’t check out the competition?
 If you look at job ads all over the country, you’ll be able to see what is definitely wanted in your area and what could be coming to your area in the future.
 Imagine being the only one applying with the latest skills!
 Make a list of what those wanted skills are and compare those to your current resume.
 See the difference?
-That bring us to the next step:
+That brings us to the next step:

 If You Have Lots of Time: Take Free Online Classes To Boost Your Skills